taniacsilva/Car_Price_Prediction/README.md

 This project is inspired in a ML Zoomcamp.

-In project I created a model to predict the price of a car.
+In this project I created a model to predict the price of a car.
 The dataset used was obtained from [kaggle](https://www.kaggle.com/CooperUnion/cardataset)

 I have followed the following steps: